 Factor in the elevated temperatures (for every 10 degrees Fahrenheit a chemical reaction doubles in effect) and you have a perfect environment for corrosion and dissolving metal.

-So, in this article, not only will you learn what salty air and the hot sun does to your RV and vehicles, but also what proper maintenance you should conduct to keep all of your vehicles and their mechanics from deteriorating.
+So, in this article, not only will you learn what salty air and the hot sun does to your RV and vehicles, but also what proper exterior maintenance you should conduct to keep all of your vehicles from deteriorating.